Arman2409/Bitcoin-transaction/README.md

 # Bitcoin Transaction

-Transaction is handled by Bitcore-lib module of Node.js.The sochain.com service is used to get unsped txos and also to send the transaction.
+Transaction is handled by bitcore-lib module of Node.js.The sochain.com service is used to get unsped txos and also to send the transaction.

 ## Running the project